samersultan/csgo/readme.md

-**Created: 12 31 2012 | Last Updated: 3 23 2013**
+**Created: 12 31 2012 | Last Updated: 3 28 2013**

 ---

 **Introduction:**

-The following is my custom configuration for Counter Strike Global Offensive.
-Feel free to tweak these settings to your liking.
+The following is my custom configuration for Counter Strike Global Offensive, I have spent a considerable amount of time researching and compliling what I have found to be the best settings.
+View this autoexec as a good "frame work" and build upon it, feel free to tweak these settings to your liking.

 Before you start, make sure to create a backup of your current config.cfg file, you can simply rename it to config.old